 Types of Underlayment You Can Use:

 Here are the top types of underlayment for vinyl plank flooring:

-This is the most common type of underlay for vinyl flooring.
-Standard underlay is gotten from a foam material.
-To make this underlay, the hard foam material is compressed together and or filled with air.
-The underlayment also comes in wraps or rolls of different sizes and thicknesses.
+A standard underlayment is gotten from a foam material and is the most common type of underlay for vinyl floors.
+To make a standard underlayment, the hard foam material is compressed together and filled with air.
+The underlayment comes in wraps or rolls of different sizes and thicknesses.

-The biggest advantage of foam underlayment is that it is common and affordable.
-So, this is one underlayment you are sure to find in any store and for a cheap price too.
-The biggest disadvantage of this underlayment is that it is not waterproof as foam absorbs water over time.
+The biggest advantage of foam underlayment is that it’s affordable.
+The biggest disadvantage of this underlayment is that it’s not waterproof and absorbs water over time.

-Cork underlayment is usually designed from cork material and this underlayment is designed to be soundproof.
-Cork is also a durable material meaning that it can handle traffic and weight properly.
-Cork underlay is also great at holding moisture.
+Cork underlayment is designed from cork material and is soundproof.
+In addition, cork is a durable material that can handle traffic and weight, and is moisture resistant.

 Particle underlayment is gotten from foam and wood materials.
-This underlay is very strong and sturdy but it’s not waterproof.
-Foam and wood both absorb water so don’t use this underlay in bathrooms.
+This underlay is strong and sturdy, but it’s not waterproof.
+Foam and wood absorb water, so don’t use this underlay in bathrooms.

-This underlayment is gotten by combining several materials including felt, rubber, cork, and foam.
-This is the hybrid of vinyl plank underlayment and it can be used on just about any type of subfloor.
-However, you should know that combination underlayment is expensive.
+Combination underlayment is gotten by combining several materials, including felt, rubber, cork, and foam.
+This is the hybrid of vinyl plank underlayment and can be used for any subfloor.
+However, combination underlayment is expensive.